 10 most common freight shipping questions.

-The freight shipping process can appear complex on the surface, especially to first time shippers.
+The freight shipping process can appear complex on the surface, especially to first time or small business shippers.
 While we all wish shipping freight could be as simple as sending a message in a bottle, the reality is, there are a number of regulations and processes in place to ensure valuable freight is safely delivered to its final destination.
-In this list, we've put together 10 of the most common freight shipping questions to help clear the air and simplify the process from start to finish.

-Q: What can be shipped and what are the freight shipping options?
+Q: What can be shipped with freight shipping and what are my options?

 A: Regardless of the amount of freight or its final destination, 3PL companies typically offer the services to handle it all.
 Common freight shipping options include truckload (TL), less than truckload (LTL), expedited LTL and intermodal.
 If you have questions regarding which shipping option best fits your needs, take a look at our post Freight Shipping: What Option Best Fits Your Needs?

-- LTL: Rates are largely dependent on the freight class.
+- LTL.
+LTL rates are largely dependent on the freight class.
 Other fees are typically applied for additional services and actions like delivery appointments and liftgate services.

-- Truckload: The common determination is an amount per-mile which may or may not be inclusive of the fuel surcharge.
+- Truckload.
+For truckload rates, the common determination is an amount per-mile which may or may not be inclusive of the fuel surcharge.
 Further charges may be added for things like detention and driver assistance.

-- Flatbed: Rates are based on the type of equipment, mileage and total weight of the shipment.
+- Flatbed.
+Flatbed rates are based on the type of equipment, mileage and total weight of the shipment.
 If there is oversized freight onboard, extra charges may apply and additional transit time could be necessary.

 Q: What is an NMFC number?